 When going through budget counseling, your counselor can help you learn to spot red flags of predatory lenders.
-(Watch out for payday loans, for example!)
+(Watch out for payday loan traps, for example!)
 You can find out ways to deal with or report a lender that’s breaking the law.

 How much budget counseling costs

 As you’ve read about the benefits of budget counseling, you’re likely wondering one key question: how much will it cost?
-The good news is that you can find places that offer free counseling.
-For instance, you can try our completely free financial courses right here at Clever Girl Finance!
+The good news is that you can find places that offer free counseling and information.

-In addition to our courses, here are some other options to check into as well:
+In addition to our courses, here are some other options to check out as well:

-In spite of the fact that budget counseling or debt counseling may imply you don’t have a lot of excess cash, some organizations do charge for their services.
-These are for-profit budget counseling agencies.
+In spite of the fact that budget counseling or debt counseling may imply you don’t have any savings or a lot of excess cash, some organizations do charge for their services.
+These are for-profit counseling agencies.

-Even if an agency is for-profit, their fees may be quite reasonable.
-Ask upfront before selecting a credit counselor if they charge and how much.
-And you’ll want to look for free options first in order to focus on getting your finances in order.
+Even if an agency is for-profit, its fees may be quite reasonable.
+Ask upfront before selecting a budget counselor if they charge and how much.
+And you’ll want to look for free options first in order to focus on getting your financial house in order.

 Fortunately, the Federal Trade Commission reports that credit counseling agencies should, at a minimum, give free information about their services.
 (If they charge even for basic information, run the other direction!)